Connect with others who understand.

 Low vitamin D levels in the blood have also been linked to an increased risk of MS. Researchers are investigating the role of vitamin D supplementation in supporting immune system function, which could protect against immune-related diseases such as MS.

 Research on MS is advancing our understanding of this chronic disease.
-Read “Is MS Curable Yet?
-Dr. Boster on Research Advances.
+Read “Will There Ever Be a Cure for MS?
+Dr. Boster Explains Research Advances.

 5. Extended Relatives With MS

-Having a relative with MS poses less risk than having a parent or sibling with the condition.
+Having a more distant relative with MS poses less risk than having a parent or sibling with the condition.
 Still, some members of MyMSTeam have described MS occurring outside their immediate family.

 • “Six people in my family (including myself) have relapsing MS.”